jqueuniet/netbox-go/apiv4_0/docs/VirtualChassis.md

 ### NewVirtualChassis

-`func NewVirtualChassis(id int32, url string, display string, name string, created NullableTime, lastUpdated NullableTime, memberCount int32, members []NestedDevice, ) *VirtualChassis`
+`func NewVirtualChassis(id int32, url string, name string, lastUpdated NullableTime, memberCount int32, members []NestedDevice, ) *VirtualChassis`

 NewVirtualChassis instantiates a new VirtualChassis object This constructor will assign default values to properties that have it defined,